NazimAmin/Android-SMS-backup-viewer/README.md

-#### About: Takes message backup in XMl and displays as a chat view to read
+#### About: Takes message backup in XML and displays as a chat view to read
 #### Why?
 To read old messages from old android devices

 ```js<smses>